mog3n/SmartCameraBackup/README.md

 # Smart Camera Backup

 Unlimited backup for your security camera footage!
-On the cloud :)

-### How does this work?
-Utilizing Google Photo's unlimited cloud storage, SCB will simultaneously download footage and upload them to your Google Photos account.
+SCB downloads footage from your Arlo security camera and uploads them to Google Photos instantly, in real time!

+## Features
+* Looks for new footage in real time
+* Asynchronous uploading/downloading of new video
+* OAuth2 support with auto-refreshing tokens for Google

+## Upcoming features
+* Automatically clean video folder when uploads are done
+* Integration with other security cameras (i.e. Nest)

 ### What you'll need
 1. Google Cloud Platform Account